-Canon 1D Mark III versus Canon 7D
+Canon 1D Mark III vs 7D

-The Canon EOS-1D Mark III and the Canon EOS 7D are two digital cameras that were revealed to the public, respectively, in February 2007 and September 2009.
+The Canon EOS-1D Mark III and the Canon EOS 7D are two digital cameras that were announced, respectively, in February 2007 and September 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark III) and an APS-C (7D) sensor.
-The 1D Mark III has a resolution of 10.1 megapixel, whereas the 7D provides 17.9 MP.
+The 1D Mark III has a resolution of 10.1 megapixels, whereas the 7D provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is considerably smaller (33 percent) than the Canon 1D Mark III.
 Moreover, the 7D is markedly lighter (26 percent) than the 1D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.